-(cf. "Expanding Horizons" videos/slides cited in §1; [GSCsp]; [AnPf]; [Alien], §3.11, (iii))
+(cf. "Expanding Horizons" videos/slides cited in §1; [GSHP]; [AnPf]; [ArGT]; [ArMCG]; [Alien], §3.11, (iii))

-- · Brief preview of various new enhanced versions of IUT, which is closely related to recent progress (joint work in progress!) on the Section Conjecture ("SC"): - · [GSCsp]: reduces, using RNS (cf. [RNSPM]), together with a result of Stoll, geometricity of an arbitrary Galois section of a hyperbolic curve over a number field to - · local geometricity at each nonarchimedean prime, plus - · 3 global conditions, which correspond, respectively, to 3 new enhanced versions of IUT! - · [GSCsp]+[AnPf]: substantial progress on the p-adic SC that is closely related to the use of Raynaud-Tamagawa "new-ordinariness" in the theory of RNS (cf. [RNSPM]), which functions as a sort of local analogue of IUT via the analogy " $N \cdot (-) \approx (-)$ " \longleftrightarrow "Norm(-) = (-)"! - · One such new enhanced version of IUT is the Galois-orbit version of IUT (GalOrbIUT), which implies: - · one of the 3 global conditions mentioned above in the discussion of the Section Conjecture ("intersection-finiteness"); - · nonexistence of Siegel zeroes of Dirichlet L-functions associated to imaginary quadratic number fields (i.e., by applying the work of Colmez/Granville-Stark/Táfula); - \cdot numerically stronger version of abc/Szpiro inequalities. - · That is to say, we obtain three a priori different applications to - · anabelian geometry ("local-global" Section Conjecture), - · analytic number theory (nonexistence of Siegel zeroes), - · diophantine geometry (abc/Szpiro inequalities) - a striking example of Poincaré's quote, i.e., all three are essentially the same mathematical phenomenon of bounding heights, i.e., bounding "local denominators"!
+- · Brief preview of various new enhanced versions of IUT, which is closely related to recent progress (joint work in progress!) on the Section Conjecture ("SC") and Grothendieck-Teichmüller theory: - · [GSHP]+ [AnPf]: reduces, using RNS (cf. [RNSPM]), together with a result of Stoll, geometricity of an arbitrary Galois section of a hyperbolic curve over a finitely generated field extension over a number field/mixed characteristic local field to - · local geometricity at each nonarchimedean prime, plus - · 3 global conditions, which correspond, respectively, to 3 new enhanced versions of IUT! - · [ArGT]+ [ArMCG]: proves substantial new results concerning the arithmeticity of the Grothendieck-Teichmüller group and profinite analogues of the mapping class group using techniques that have deep qualitative similarities to IUT! - · One such new enhanced version of IUT is the Galois-orbit version of IUT (GalOrbIUT), which implies: - · one of the 3 global conditions mentioned above in the discussion of the Section Conjecture ("intersection-finiteness"); - · nonexistence of Siegel zeroes of Dirichlet L-functions associated to imaginary quadratic number fields (i.e., by applying the work of Colmez/Granville-Stark/Táfula); - · numerically stronger version of abc/Szpiro inequalities. - · That is to say, we obtain three a priori different applications to - · anabelian geometry ("local-global" Section Conjecture), - · analytic number theory (nonexistence of Siegel zeroes), - · diophantine geometry (abc/Szpiro inequalities) - a striking example of Poincaré's quote, i.e., all three are essentially the same mathematical phenomenon of bounding heights, i.e., bounding "local denominators"!

-- · Here, the local-global Section Conjecture application is also noteworthy in that - · it exhibits IUT as "anabelian geometry applied to obtain more anabelian geometry!" (less psychologically/intuitively surprising than the other two applications!); - · it is technically the most difficult/essential (!) of the three, i.e., to the extent that the other two applications may be thought of, to a substantial extent, as being "inessential by-products"; - · the historical point of view (cf., e.g., of Grothendieck's famous "letter to Faltings") suggests (without any proof!) that the Section Conjecture might imply results in diophantine geometry (such as the Mordell Conjecture). - · In this context, it is interesting to recall (cf. [Alien], §3.11, (iii)) that the essential content of anabelian geometry may be understood as a sort of "conceptual translation" of the abc inequality: - · anabelian geometry:
+- · Here, the local-global Section Conjecture application is also noteworthy in that - · it exhibits IUT as "anabelian geometry applied to obtain more anabelian geometry!" (less psychologically/intuitively surprising than the other two applications!); - · it is technically the most difficult/essential (!) of the three, i.e., to the extent that the other two applications may be thought of, to a substantial extent, as being "inessential by-products"; - · the historical point of view (cf., e.g., of Grothendieck's famous "letter to Faltings") suggests (without any proof!) that the Section Conjecture might imply results in diophantine geometry (such as the Mordell Conjecture). - In this context, it is interesting to recall (cf. [Alien], §3.11, (iii)) that the essential content of anabelian geometry may be understood as a sort of "conceptual translation" of the abc inequality: - · anabelian geometry: